(Syndrome X; Insulin Resistance Syndrome; Dysmetabolic Syndrome)

 - If you smoke, talk to your doctor about how to successfully quit.

 - Achieve and maintain a healthy weight by eating a balanced diet that includes plenty of fruits, vegetables, and whole grains.

 - Work up to 30 minutes of moderate aerobic exercise most days of the week.

 - Drink alcohol in moderation.
-This means no more than two drinks daily for men, one drink daily for women.
+This means no more than 2 drinks daily for men, 1 drink daily for women.

 American Heart Association

 National Institute of Diabetes and Digestive and Kidney Diseases

 Canadian Cardiovascular Society

 Canadian Diabetes Association

 Batsis JA, Romero-Corral A, Collazo-Clavell ML, et al. Effect of bariatric surgery on the metabolic syndrome: a population-based, long-term controlled study.
 Mayo Clin Proc.
 2008;83(8):897-907.